infinitered/ignite/docs/Setting-up-monorepo.md

 ## Use case

 In a monorepo setup, multiple apps often share common functionality.
-For example, a mobile (React Native) and a web app (React).
+For example, a mobile app (React Native) and a web app (React).
 This guide demonstrates how to set up and use shared utilities within a monorepo.
 For instance, if you have several apps that need to validate user inputs like email addresses, passwords, or text fields, you can create a single validation utility that can be reused across all your apps.
+For more information on setting up your app within a monorepo, click here.
+More information on whether you want to setup your app within a monorepo can be found [here](https://github.com/infinitered/ignite/blob/monorepo-setup-doc/docs/Monorepos-Overview.md).

 By centralizing these utilities, you reduce code duplication and simplify maintenance, ensuring that any updates or bug fixes are immediately available to all your apps.